 To cope with the “high density” trend in data centers, uniboot LC fiber cable is born.
-From the picture below, we can clearly see the differences between a uniboot LC fiber patch cable (left) and a standard LC cable (right).
+From the picture below, we can clearly see the differences between a uniboot LC fiber patch cable (right) and a standard LC cable (left).

 Figure 3: Uniboot LC cable vs standard LC cable

 Uniboot LC patch cord has two LC fiber connectors encased in a common housing with only one boot terminated on a single twin-fiber round cable, which can cut down the cable count up to 50% compared with the traditional LC duplex patch cord.
 In addition, the polarity reversal of the switchable uniboot LC patch cord can be easily completed in several simple steps, which will greatly save time and money.
 What’s more, uniboot LC fiber patch cord with push-pull tab has been proved that it can further increase cabling density up to 50%.